sinujose007/pauthors/README.md

 # pauthors
-Wordpress Plugin to list contributors list with each post type.
+Wordpress Plugin to display contributors list with each post type.
 See readme.txt for more information